Works Register Home Log In Authors

 When you lie, desiring to achieve success,

-When you lie to yourself to please complacency,
+When you lie to yourself to amuse complacency,

-Behaving in a similar manner looked like in your eyes?
+Acts in a similar manner look like in your eyes?

-The essence of the blessing of accepting dispraise
+The essence of the blessing of receiving blame

 Once anger and dishonesty, desires and delusion fall silent,